xhayper/advent-of-code/README.md

 | Javascript  | Javascript | AD, AP   |
 | Lua         | lua        | AD, AP   |

-* AP = Part 1 and 2, P1 = Part 1 Only, P2 = Part 2 Only
+* AP = Part 1 and 2, P1 = Part 1 Only, P2 = Part 2 Only.
-* AD = All Day, Dx-y = Day x to y, Dx = Day x, DxPy = On day X, Part y is solved only
+* AD = All Day, Dx-y = Day x to y, Dx = Day x, DxPy = On day X, Part y is solved only.
+* AP, AD, D1P2 = All Part for All Day (Except Day 1) where only part 2 is solved.
-* Batch Name = This is the name you have to put in the LANGUAGE part of the arguement
+* Batch Name = This is the name you have to put in the LANGUAGE part of the arguement.

 # Credits